|

 label called Sniffbrown Records.

-wanted Mont to stay out of politics & "shut up and sing",
+Illustrious wanted Mont to stay out of politics & "shut up and sing",

 but the draw of exposing hypocrisy in government was too strongly